Resources for Chapters

-- Use the dedicated account to store chapter members’ contact information, correspondence, a history of chapter activities, annual reports, and awards.
+- Use the dedicated account to store chapter members’ contact information, correspondence, a history of chapter activities, and annual reports.

 - This approach also ensures communication between the chapter and SfN continues uninterrupted following a change in chapter leadership.

 - Submit text, subject line, etc. to be included in an email that SfN will distribute to members in the chapter’s region.

 - SfN sends a quarterly digital newsletters to all chapter representatives.
 Email email@example.com to feature your chapter's news.